TheEt1234/libox/README.md

 Libox (optionally) requires insecure environment to weigh local variables and upvalues in the coroutine sandbox. **Without this someone can overfill your memory with local variables/upvalues**
 ***the libox mod will expose debug.getlocal and debug.getupvalue to all mods***

+Also if you are using coroutine sandboxes, PUC lua may not work well inside them due to PUC/JIT differences like resumability

 # Security

 - Fixes mesecons issue #516 by limiting based on time not instructions